The Word.You had red hair.The Word. by Lizzabeth

 At the time, anyway.
 It was always at the mercy of your nervous hands.
-Dying, cutting, re-dying itself.
+Dyeing, cutting, re-dyeing itself.
 Curly, crimped, run-through with a flat-iron.
-It seems your temper changed with it.
-Sometimes your hair is all I can remember—not your face, not your voice, just your hair—which leaves me wondering if you weren't just a mishmash of people, frozen together in my mind like the color bars on a fucked up TV.
+It seems your temperaments and mindsets were just as unpredictable.
+Sometimes your hair is all I can remember—not your face, not your voice, just your hair—which leaves me scared sometimes that maybe you were actually just a mishmash of people frozen together in my mind like the color bar screen on a fucked up TV.

 A million days could've passed after I slipped you my number.
 A million days did pass.
-Shooting by, they saw me unable to sit still, staring at the phone.
-And they finally slowed down a little to witness our bated breath touch in a hot, crowded corner with the bass pumping hard inside us.
+Crawling by, they saw me unable to sit still, staring at the phone, awake in the dark--and then every one of those sluggish gray-sky minutes slowed to a dead halt to watch our bated breath touch in a hot, crowded corner with the bass pumping hard inside us.
+Time was a bad dream, and I'd woken up.

 On something so disarming